AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 - shippingAddress: Shipping address `Text`
 ```

-### 6. Database Schema
+### 3. Database Schema for each database

-You can generate a database schema based on the domain model for each software component and the system architecture.
+You can generate a database schema based on the the domain models of a software .

 Instructions:

-1. Ask for or use previusly content and read the domain model for each software component.
+1. Ask for, or use previously content and read the domain model for each software component.
 2. For relational databases, generate DDL scripts with comments.
 3. For NoSQL databases, generate JSON schema definitions with comments.